LootsNinja/Best-Practices-Java-8/Life With Objects/1-Static Factory Method/readMe.md

   * Using static factory method requires the clinet to refer to the returned object by interface rather than implementation class.
 * The class of the returned objects doesn't need to exist when the class containing the method is written.

+### Limitations:
-:bulb: The main limitation of providing only static factory methods is that classes without public or protected constructors cannot be subclassed.
+* When providing ONLY static factory methods, classes without public or protected constructors cannot be subclassed.
+ * encourages programmers to use composition instead of inheritance.
+* static factory methods are hard for programmers to find.
+ * They do not stand out in API documentation in the way constructors do.

+:bulb: As a good practice, static factory methods are preferable over constructors, so avoid the reflex to provide public constructors without first considering static factories.